Credit card interest: How it works and how to calculate it

 If you make the minimum payment on your credit card balance, the remaining portion of the balance typically rolls over into the next billing cycle and accrues interest.
 But you may not be charged interest after making a minimum payment on a card with a 0% introductory rate, as long as you repay the balance in full before the promotional period ends.

 Credit card interest charges can add up, but knowing how credit card interest works can help you understand how much it might cost.
+You can calculate credit card interest by multiplying your average daily balance by your daily interest rate.
+Then multiply that number by the number of days in your billing cycle.
 You can also reduce or avoid interest charges by paying your statement balance in full each billing cycle.

-Learn more about credit cards, credit scores and credit reports in this free online course.
+Learn about credit cards, credit scores and credit reports in this free course.

 Related Content